FAAM-146/faam-data/faam_data/docs/main/introduction.rst

 * (Meta)data should be retreivable by their identifier using a standardised communications protocol
     * The protocol should be open, free, and universally implementable.
-    * The protocol should allow for an authentication and and authorisation procedure, where nesessary.
+    * The protocol should allow for an authentication and authorisation procedure, where necessary.
 * Metadata should be accessible, even when the data are no longer available.

 Interoperable